Demyansk Offensive (1943): Battle

 The preparation of the Soviet offensive came as no surprise to the German command.
 Realizing that holding the Demyansk bridgehead would be extremely difficult, Georg von Küchler asked Hitler to allow the withdrawal of troops back to the line of Staraya Russa and Kholm.
 At first, Hitler refused, but on 29 January changed his mind.
 The command of the 16th Army immediately began implementing the withdrawal.
 At the same time, German troops continued to defend their strong positions.
-The Ramushevo Corridor was particularly strongly fortified, with 1200-1500 mines every kilometer in some places, and pillboxes and bunkers every 300 to 350 meters.
+The Ramushevo Corridor was particularly strongly fortified, with 1200-1500 mines per kilometer in some places, and pillboxes and bunkers every 300 to 350 meters.

 According to the original plan, the Northwestern Front was to attack on 19 February.
 However, the operation was postponed due to weather and to the Khozin Special Group not being fully concentrated yet.
 At this point, the Soviet command realized that the Germans were retreating from the Demyansk salient.
 On 16 February the Germans began to withdraw unnecessary supplies and equipment, and on the 17th the order was given to withdraw the main forces.
 As a result, Stavka issued an order to attack immediately with the forces already available.

 On 15 February, the 11th and 53rd Armies attacked to cut the Ramushevo corridor and the 34th Army attacked to the northeast of Demyansk.
 Faced with fierce resistance, the Soviet forces failed to cut the corridor and prevent the Germans from retreating.
 On 20 February, Stavka recommended Zhukov to attack with the 27th Army, 1st Shock Army and Khozin Special Group before the previously planned date due to the German retreat.
 On 23 February, the 27th Army attacked south of Staraya Russa, and the 1st Shock Army attacked at the base of the Ramushevo Corridor, attempting to prevent the Germans from crossing the Lovat River.
 By this time, the Germans had vacated most of the bridgehead and Demyansk had been abandoned by the II Army Corps on 22 February.
 The Soviet troops were still unable to break the German defences and on 28 February the offensive was stopped.
 On 1 March, von Kuchler announced the completion of the evacuation of 16th Army from the salient, allowing the Germans to condense their defences.